-EdTech boom continues as IntellectoKids raises $3M from Allrise Capital and others – TechCrunch
+Edtech boom continues as IntellectoKids raises $3M from Allrise Capital and others – TechCrunch

 The rush to capitalize on the shift to online learning, post-pandemic, continues.
-IntellectoKids, a developer of educational apps for children aged 3 to 7 years, has raised $3 million in a Series A financing led by US-based Allrise Capital and other investors, including Genesis Investments.
+IntellectoKids, a developer of educational apps for children aged 3 to 7 years, has raised $3 million in a Series A financing led by U.S.-based Allrise Capital and other investors, including Genesis Investments.

-The platform offers parents of preschool children ‘gamified’ educational content and structured lessons available on mobile devices.
+The platform offers parents of preschool children “gamified” educational content and structured lessons available on mobile devices.

-The startup will now launch a Classroom feature with learning tracks in five core Kindergarten and Grade 1 courses, including Math, Phonics, Science, Arts, and Logic.
+The startup will now launch a Classroom feature with learning tracks in five core Kindergarten and Grade 1 courses, including Math, Phonics, Science, Arts and Logic.

 In addition to the current B2C model, the founders expect in 2021 to offer primary schools and kindergartens IntellectoKids’ platform as an online supplement to support their offline educational process.